Exhaust gas: Pollution reduction

 Emission standards focus on reducing pollutants contained in the exhaust gases from vehicles as well as from industrial flue gas stacks and other air pollution exhaust sources in various large-scale industrial facilities such as petroleum refineries, natural gas processing plants, petrochemical plants and chemical production plants.
 However, these are often referred to as flue gases.
 Catalytic converters in cars intend to break down the pollution of exhaust gases using a catalyst.
 Scrubbers in ships intend to remove the sulfur dioxide (SO2) of marine exhaust gases.
 The regulations on marine sulfur dioxide emissions are tightening, however only a small number of special areas worldwide have been designated for low sulfur diesel fuel use only.

-One of the advantages claimed for advanced steam technology engines is that they produce smaller quantities of toxic pollutants (e.g. oxides of nitrogen) than petrol and diesel engines of the same power.
-They produce larger quantities of carbon dioxide but less carbon monoxide due to more efficient combustion.

-Health studies
+Disease and early deaths

+Air pollution from fossil fuel use by industry, power generation, and transportation is estimated to kill over 5 million people each year.
+A 2013 study by the Massachusetts Institute of Technology (MIT) indicates that 53,000 early deaths occur per year in the United States alone because of vehicle emissions.
+According to another study from the same university, traffic fumes alone cause the death of 5,000 people every year just in the United Kingdom.

 Researchers from the University of California, Los Angeles School of Public Health say preliminary results of their statistical study of children listed in the California Cancer Registry born between 1998 and 2007 found that traffic pollution may be associated with a 5% to 15% increase in the likelihood of some cancers.
 A World Health Organization study found that diesel fumes cause an increase in lung cancer.

-Localised effects

 The California Air Resources Board found in studies that 50% or more of the air pollution (smog) in Southern California is due to car emissions.
 Concentrations of pollutants emitted from combustion engines may be particularly high around signalized intersections because of idling and accelerations.
 Computer models often miss this kind of detail.